factshift/app.factshift.com/README.md

 ## Responsive Design

 Viewport specific overrides live under `styles/scss/form-factors`.
-The `style.css` file now contains rules for mobile (`max-width: 600px`), tablet (`601px`‑`900px`) and desktop screens.
-These breakpoints hide or resize certain UI elements to keep the interface usable across a range of devices.
+`style.scss` imports separate files for `mobile`, `tablet`, and `desktop` rules.
+Additional tweaks in `orientation.scss` adjust layouts when a device switches between portrait and landscape.
+These breakpoints keep the interface usable across a range of devices.